-Creating and Running a React Project Locally on macOS with ServBay
+Creating and Running React Projects with ServBay

 What is React?

-Key Features and Advantages of React
+Core Features and Advantages of React

 Setting up React Development and Production Environments with ServBay